eclipsesource/tabris-decorators/examples/bind-listview-list/README.md

 ## Description

+Note: A JavaScript/JSX variant of the this TypeScript/JSX example can be found [here](../bind-listview-list-jsx).

 Demonstrates how to bind a minimal ListView to a `List` of strings.

 In `ExampleComponent.tsx` we define a data-binding enabled component using the `@component` decorator.
 It contains a `ListView` with its `items` property bound to the component's `stringList` property.